 The Sea Wall Connection

 The Blue Hole started life in 1893 as Kyle's Quarry.
 It was a sandstone quarry that supplied stone to build the Sabine Pass Jetties Extension.
 Later on, builders used stone mined in the quarry to construct the Galveston sea wall.
 As amazing as it may seem to us now, workers removed the heavy rocks using wagons pulled by oxen.
 The stone was then transported the nearly 200 miles to the Gulf Coast.

 It was a dynamite blast that turned the dusty rock quarry into a shimmering lake.
 In 1920 miners were blasting in an attempt to dislodge more sandstone when a geyser broke through and revealed an underground spring.
 As the story goes, the high-pressure natural spring shot water up into the air for days.
 Eventually, the waters filled the space created by the rock mine and The Blue Hole was born.

 Back in those days, the accidental lake was a popular swimming hole.
 Locals even said that the naturally alkaline water had healing properties.
 However, its days as a swimming hole were numbered.

 The lake is near national forest land, and it sits on private property.
 After it could no longer be used as a rock quarry, the original owners sold it.
-Then, three years ago, native Texan David Frankens bought it.
+Then, a few years ago, native Texan David Frankens bought it.

 "This place, it's like a park," Frankens told News West 9.
 "And, that's our intent.
 To keep it that way, and even enhance it."
 Frankens has already added over a million dollars in upgrades, including a beach area and a cabin.